-Sampling within wetlands was done throughout the period December to July using two types of trap nets: box traps and fyke nets, both with 3/16 inch mesh (Figure 6).
-The standard seasonal wetland sampling (SSWS) has three objectives: first, to capture salmonids in the wetlands prior to encountering the structures in order to tag the fish so that they may be captured later below the structure to show passage, duration of stay and perhaps growth; second, so that catch of the assemblage of fishes in the wetlands, which may not include the more mobile fishes caught at the traps below the water control structures, can be documented on a seasonal basis and a comparison made with catch at the control structures, which were monitored more continuously than the SSWS; and third, because the sampling is done similarly at all sites, a comparison of relative abundance (catch per unit effort) and species composition can be made between sites.
+Sampling within wetlands was done throughout the period of December to July using two types of trap nets: box traps and fyke nets, both with 3/16-inch mesh (Figure 6).
+The standard seasonal wetland sampling (SSWS) had three objectives.
+First, the SSWS was to capture salmonids in the wetlands prior to encountering the structures in order to tag the fish so that they may be captured later below the structure to show passage, duration of stay and perhaps growth.
+Secondly, catch of the assemblage of fishes in the wetlands, which may not include the more mobile fishes caught at the traps below the water control structures, was documented on a seasonal basis.
+A comparison was made with catch from the two-way traps at the control structures, which were monitored more continuously than the SSWS.
+Third, a comparison of relative abundance (catch-per-unit-effort) and species composition was made between sites, since the sampling was done similarly at all sites.
+Catch-per-unit-effort (CPUE) was calculated by numbers or biomass of fish caught per overnight net set.

-Trap, location, set, species, fork length (± 1mm) and wet weight (± 0.1g) (salmonids only) were recorded for fish caught during the SSWS.
-Weights of most fishes were not recorded but for data analysis, weights using length-weight regressions from large samples of species from Willamette River surveys, compiled by Dr. Peter Bayley (Dept. of Fish and Wildlife, Oregon

-State University), were calculated.
+Trap, location, set, species, fork length ( $\pm$ 1mm) and wet weight ( $\pm$ 0.1g) (salmonids only) were recorded for fish caught during the SSWS.
+It was expected that salmonid weight would be used to calculate condition factors.
+Weights of most fishes were not recorded because of the large number of fishes expected in the catch but for data analysis, weights using lengthweight regressions from large samples of species from Willamette River surveys, compiled by Dr. Peter Bayley (Dept. of Fish and Wildlife, Oregon State University), were calculated.
 Salmonids were scanned for previous PIT tags and were PIT tagged (if > 70mm) if no previous tag had been inserted.